cedra-labs/docs/docs/move/basics.md

 ## What's Next?

-In our next article, **"Move Modules: Understanding Modular Programming"**, we'll explore how to organize code into modules, control visibility with public and friend functions, and build larger applications with proper separation of concerns.
+In our next article, **[Move Modules: Understanding Modular Programming](/move/modules)**, we'll explore how to organize code into modules, control visibility with public and friend functions, and build larger applications with proper separation of concerns.